jackwimbish/tenorwisp/_docs/development_plan.md

 1. **Fetch:** Use the Firebase Admin SDK to query the `submissions` collection for all documents `where("status", "==", "live")`
 2. **Analyze:** Perform the vectorization (sentence-transformers) and clustering (hdbscan) on the fetched data
-3. **Generate:** For the top 2-3 clusters, consolidate the text and make API calls to your chosen LLM (e.g., Gemini) to generate engaging topic titles
+3. **Generate:** For the top 2-3 clusters, consolidate the text and make API calls to your chosen LLM (e.g., GPT4.1) to generate engaging topic titles
 4. **Publish:** Write these new topic titles as documents into a new `public_threads` collection

 ### Implement Archiving Process